Diane Haynes Woodburn, Publisher

 Click here to read stories by Rita.

 In her 40+ years as an award-winning author and editor, Rita has penned magazine articles, book reviews, advertising copy . . . and occasionally gets paid for writing humorous verse under the alias Lovely Rita, Meter Maid.
-In 2004, the Hawai‘i Book Publishers Association gave their Award of Excellence to her pictorial history book Every Grain of Rice: Portraits of Maui’s Japanese Community, written as a fundraising project for the Nisei Veterans Memorial Center.
+In 2004, the Hawai‘i Book Publishers Association gave their Award of Excellence to her pictorial history book Every Grain of Rice: Portraits of Maui’s Japanese Community, written as a fundraising project for the Nisei Veterans Memorial Center in Wailuku.
 Rita lives and works in Ha’ikū, where (if she’s not swimming laps at the Upcountry pool) she’ll most likely be poised with her fingers at the computer keyboard, or her nose in a book.

 Lehia Apana, Managing Editor

 A Maui native and eternal nomad, Lehia has lived in some of the world’s great cities including Chicago, Rome and Sydney.
 Along the way, she earned her bachelor’s degree in Communication and Journalism from Loyola University Chicago and master’s degree in Media Studies from University of Sydney.
 No matter how many frequent flyer miles she collects, Lehia always finds a way to touch home base.
 Lehia has been writing about Maui for more than a decade, beginning as a reporter, and later as Special Sections Editor, at The Maui News.
 These days, when she’s not flexing her writing muscles as Managing Editor at Maui Nō Ka ʻOi Magazine and Kāʻanapali Magazine, she can be found training for her next triathlon, surfing, or exploring a new trail.